-This video library has over 1000 videos in their Philosophy & Religion subject category.
+An academic resource with hundreds of videos in their Philosophy & Religion category.

 History of Philosophy without any gaps

 Excellent podcast series.
-The series looks at the ideas, lives and historical context of the major philosophers as well as the lesser-known figures of the tradition.
+The series looks at the ideas, lives and historical context of the major philosophers as well as the lesser-known figures of the tradition, with continuous coverage.

-Provides distinctive, cutting-edge news coverage and analysis of national and international events in the ever-changing religious world.
-This series examines religion’s role — and the ethical dimensions — behind top news headlines.
+Cutting-edge news coverage and analysis of events worldwide in the ever-changing religious world.
+This series examines religion’s role and the ethical dimensions behind news headlines.
+[PBS]

 The Stone (New York Times)

-Features the writing of contemporary philosophers and other thinkers on issues both timely and timeless.
+A blog featuring the writing of contemporary philosophers and other thinkers on issues both timely and timeless.
+Here’s a sampling.

 - We Need a Monument to the Unknown America